jennifer-spillane/gain_loss/pipeline_dev/filtering_notes.md

 for 0.5 stddev below the median, the threshold is 0.559779... and we end up with 90,049 sequences left after filtering (41,954 weeded out)

-Busco score with only cdhit 0.5 filtering:
+Busco score with only transrate 0.5 filtering:
 - C:77.9% [S:54.9%, D:23.0%], F:5.7%, M:16.4%, n:978
 - 762     Complete BUSCOs (C)
 - 537     Complete and single-copy BUSCOs (S)